la2050/archive/_projects/2016/re-make-it-la.md

   crowdfunding success and an ability for a business to obtain outside financing.
 Crowdfunding success also “increases the probability of business partnerships and stronger customer base.
+Please explain how you will define and measure success for your project.​: >- It is our expectation that only 2-3 businesses will be viable candidates for successful crowdfunding campaigns, but all 10 businesses will reimagine their businesses through participation in our program.

+  They will receive guidance on how to better identify their target customer, how to locate their target customer online, and how to engage with existing and potential customers via digital communications including email, social media and advertising.

+  We will use crowdfunding frameworks to help businesses use these new communications channels with the crowd to build brand awareness, develop new products, conduct market research, generate customer feedback, and increase sales.
+Large established companies use a similar model called “enterprise crowdfunding” (i.e. Indiegogo Enterprise Crowdfunding division), but until now this framework has not been available to smaller established companies.

+  Baseline data on existing marketing assets will be collected during the initial business assessment.
+Data will be tracked and measured over the life of the project.

+  We will explore the impact the marketing data and direct communications with their target customers has on a business’s ability to reinvent via an ability to customize their products through user feedback, as well as what impact the growth of their marketing footprint may have on sales.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/re-make-it-la/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8716427165741-team91.png
 organization_name: Concerned Capital/Crowdfund Better